ricardohsilva/free-agent__ngrx-weather/README.md

 );
 ```

+This Effect is calling the Service Location to get the Cities.

 When this async task is resolved.
-It is necessary to pass the next Action.
+It is necessary to pass the next Actions.
-In this example, the Effect will call the Actions`getLocationsEnd` for success and `locationErrors` if there is an error.
+In this example, as soon the async task is resolved, the Effect will call the Action `getLocationsEnd` if there no errors.
+Otherwise, the Action will be `locationErrors`.

+# Toolbar
-## Searching for a City - Toolbar
+## Registering State Change - Toolbar
 On ngOnInit we are registering an Observable to keep tracking any changes in the Location State.

 ```typescript